 Conduent Healthy Communities Institute (HCI) provides demographic and secondary data on health, health determinants, and quality of life topics.
-Data is typically presented in comparison to the distribution of counties, state average, national average, or Healthy People 2020 targets.
+Data is typically presented in comparison to the distribution of counties, state average, national average, or target values.
 Data is primarily derived from state and national public health sources.
 Through the Conduent HCI indicator platform, community members have easy access to critical information about their community.

 The primary aims of the Conduent HCI indicator platform are to inform and facilitate positive change.
 To inform, we must provide accurate, reliable, and timely data at a geographically-meaningful level.
 We accomplish this by selecting sources that meet the following criteria:

 - A validated methodology for data collection and analysis

 - Focus on data values for small geographic areas, such as counties and postal codes that are available for all county-level locations in the U.S or locally through our community partners

 The framework for indicator selection within the Health topic is based on the Department of Health and Human Services (DHHS) Healthy People initiative.
 Healthy People establishes science-based national objectives for improving the health of the nation.
 The initiative establishes benchmarks every ten years and tracks progress toward these achievable goals.
 This framework encourages collaboration across sectors and allows communities to track important health and quality of life indicators focusing on general health status, health-related quality of life and well-being, determinants of health, and disparities.

 The Health subtopics are based on the Healthy People framework, and multiple indicators across the health subtopics that correspond with Healthy People targets have been chosen (based on data availability, reliability, and validity from the source).